solomon12354/Stone-picked_game/README.md

 In the game, there are three areas that you can pick the stone.
 And you can only choose a area and can only pick one or two stones in the area you choose.
 And the computer will be your competitor.
-This programming is written in the Programming C
+This program is written in the Programming C